revive-mejett/pillars-and-killers-td/README.md

 - Settings and vfx disabling
 - French translation (THIS IS GOING TO BE A CHALLENGE)

+These are not final, they can change as development progresses.

-## The Killers
+## The Pillars
 TBD***
+Your defense.
+You depend on these pillars to prevent getting killed by the killers.
+Each pillar has its own purpose, and you may need to use different pillars to succeed.

 ## The Killers

 Killers come in various shapes and strengths.
-A good number of them has different properties such as healing, slow immune, or even attacking (not confirmed if that will be implemented)
+A good number of them has different properties such as healing, slow immune, or even attacking (not confirmed if that will be implemented).
+This list is NOT complete, 40 are planned + final boss

   <table style="border: 1px solid red">
     <tr>